 - Students can write about the ghost they most empathise with.

-- Discuss which ghosts make them feel angry, eg. Henry VIII or Queen Victoria.
+- Students can discuss which ghosts make them feel angry, eg. Henry VIII or Queen Victoria.

 - Students can write a letter to one of the ghosts.